louketo/louketo-proxy/README.md

 $ curl -k --proxy http://127.0.0.1:3000 https://test.projesta.svc.cluster.local
 ```

 Receiver side you could setup the keycloak-proxy (--no=redirects=true) and permit this proxy to verify and handle admission for you.
-Alternatively, the access token can found as a bearer token in the request.
+Alternatively, the access token can be found as a bearer token in the request.

 #### **Forwarding Signing HTTPS Connect**